Shane Bowers (ice hockey): Amateur

 Approaching the 2017 NHL Entry Draft, Bowers was the 16th-ranked North American skater by the NHL Central Scouting Bureau before being selected 28th overall in the first round by the Ottawa Senators.
 In joining the Boston Terriers as a freshman for the 2017–18 season, Bowers made his collegiate debut, scoring a goal against Union College on September 30, 2017.
 He scored in his first three NCAA games, including his first multi-goal game against Minnesota State University on October 14, 2017.

 On November 5, 2017, Bowers' NHL rights were included by the Senators in a blockbuster three-way deal, heading to Colorado Avalanche in exchange for Matt Duchene.
 In continuing with the Terriers, Bowers appeared in all 40 games and finished third on the team with 32 points and second in goals with 17.
 Bowers had a team-best plus-16 rating and on March 14, 2018, Bowers and teammate Brady Tkachuk were selected to the Hockey East Rookie Team.
 Bowers also received an honourable mention for the Hockey East all-star squads, but was not selected for those teams.

 In the 2018–19 season, Bowers returned for his sophomore season with the Terriers.
 Under the reign of new head coach Albie O'Connell, Boston struggled to replicate their previous seasons success, failing to qualify for the NCAA Tournament.
 Bowers playing in a second-line role finished third on the team with 11 goals and fourth in scoring with 21 points in 37 games.

 Professional

 After two seasons with Boston University, Bowers opted to conclude his collegiate career, turning pro in signing a three-year, entry-level contract with the Colorado Avalanche on March 29, 2019.
-He was immediately signed by the Avalanche's AHL affiliate, the Colorado Eagles, on an amateur try-out contract in their bid for a playoff berth.
+He was immediately signed by the Avalanche's American Hockey League (AHL) affiliate, the Colorado Eagles, on an amateur try-out contract in their bid for a playoff berth.